OliverMount/PopulationResponseCurve/README.md

 ### Short illustration

 Fig. 1 indicates a population of tuning curve each depicts the slectivity of a neuron.
-For illustration `two` nuerons per stimuls are shown.
-Fig. 2 show a population response curve when the stimulus index is 3.
-Fig. 3 shows a family of population response one for each stimulus.
+For illustration `two` nuerons per stimulus are shown.
-The above figures are produced using the code Illustrator.py.
-Feel free to increase the number of neurons per stimuls and plot the population responses.

 <p align='center'>
 <img src="figs/NeuronsTuningCurves.png" width="450" height="350">
 </p>

+Fig. 2 show a population response curve when the stimulus index is 3.

 <p align='center'>
 <img src="figs/Stimulus3_PopRespCur.png" width="450" height="350">
 </p>

+Fig. 3 shows a family of population response one for each stimulus.
+The above figures are produced using the code Illustrator.py.
+Feel free to increase the number of neurons per stimuls and plot the population responses.

 <p align='center'>
 <img src="figs/All_PopRespCurs.png" width="450" height="350">
 </p>

 ###  Population Response Curve based Decoding of Mean Direction using Mouse Calcium Imaging Data
 This repository contains codes Python codes for obtaining population response cruves calcium imaging data (preprocessed and epoked).